 As the population continues to age, wait times — and costs to the system — will climb even higher.
 Critical investments must be made now to deliver more effective, accessible care for seniors.

 The CMA is advocating for a national plan to address all aspects of seniors care, including long-term, palliative and home care.
-We are also urging the federal government to top up the Canada Health Transfer, providing additional financial support to provinces with higher numbers of seniors.
-While our advocacy has led to significant achievements, including the creation of the federal cabinet position of Minister of Seniors in July 2018, there’s still more to be done.
+We're also urging the federal government to top up the Canada Health Transfer, providing additional financial support to provinces with higher numbers of seniors.
+While our advocacy has led to significant achievements, including the creation of the federal cabinet position of minister of seniors in July 2018, there’s still more to be done.
 We encourage all physicians to join the conversation.

 annual cost of health care for the average senior vs. $2,700/person for the rest of the population